kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/01-prisma-server-to-heroku.md

 * Now we just deployed our backend to heroku
     - This is one way (and fairly easy)
         + This will be the most straightforward way to deploy the backend
+    - Alternatives
-    - You can host your own
+      + You can host your own
-    - You can use Docker images
+      + You can use Docker images